posrix/es6-class-bind-all/README.md

   }
 }
 ```
-As you see, too many bind operations in constructor.
+As you see, too many `.bind()` operations in constructor.
 Once you have tons of classes
 are called in callback or whatever something change it's scope, it will be horribly troublesome.

 ## Easy Way

+Bind all methods in constructor.

 ```js
 import es6ClassBindAll from 'es6-class-bind-all'